pgriess/node-strtok/README.md

 #### Special tokens

 There are a handful of "special" tokens which have special meaning when returned from the protocol callback: `DONE` and `DEFER`.

 The `DONE` token indicates to `strtok.parse()` that the protocol parsing loop has come to an end, and that no more data need be read off of the stream.
 This causes `strtok.parse()` to disengage from the stream.
 The callback will not be invoked again.
+In addition, upon receiving `DONE`, `strtok.parse()` may have excess data buffers which it has pulled off of the stream, but which it did not consume while being directed by the protocol callback.
+Rather than dropping this data on the floor, `strtok.parse()` will synthesize and emit `data` events on the stream which it was operating on.
+The idea is to facilitate protocol stacks which want to use `node-strtok` to parse some portion of the protocol and then hand off processing to some other codepath(s).
+In this case, it is expected that the protocol callback will add `data` event listeners to the stream immediately before returning `DONE`.

 The `DEFER` token indicates that the protocol doesn't know what type of token to read from the stream next.
 Perhaps the protocol needs to consult some